-In this post I’ll share how to roast vegetables without oil so that they’re still just as scrumptious as you’d expect from the roasted vegetables you’ve always eaten.
+Do you want to how to roast vegetables without oil so that they’re still scrumptious?
+Just as scrumptious as the ones you’ve always eaten in fact.

 Table of Contents

 Whole Foods Plant Based Diet – Why No Oil?

 A whole foods plant based diet removes all processed foods, including oil from the diet.
 At first you may think that’s totally unnecessary, but when you think about it, we are conditioned to using oil for cooking.

 We think it’s the only way to achieve the result we want.
 But it isn’t.